Coronavirus (COVID-19) advice and information

 Rapid Testing pharmacies

-From Thursday 28 January 2021 you can get a free rapid Covid-19 test from some pharmacies across the district.
+You can get a free rapid COVID-19 test from some pharmacies across the district.

 The Government has announced a new financial package to support and enforce self-isolation.